OCFL/ocfl-java/README.md

 Use `CloudOcflStorage.builder()` to create and configure an `OcflStorage` instance.

 * **cloudClient**: Required, sets the `CloudClient` implementation to use.
 For Amazon S3, use `OcflS3Client.builder()`.
+* **unsupportedExtensionBehavior**: By default set to `FAIL`, which means that repositories and objects that contain unsupported extensions will not be allowed.
+May be set to `WARN`, to all unsupported extensions.
+* **ignoreUnsupportedExtensions**: A set of unsupported extension namess that should be allowed either without causing a failure, if `unsupportedExtensionBehavior` is set to `FAIL`, or not logging, if set to `WARN`.

 **Example**